Desktop Application

 Form Navigation + Interaction Improvements

-To improve usability across the filing process, I redesigned the form navigation to replace the cluttered multi-dropdown menu with a cleaner, collapsible sidebar.
-I added a visible autosave indicator to give users confidence that their input was being stored.
-Content areas were expanded to reduce crowding, and longer forms now support vertical scrolling instead of splitting content awkwardly across multiple screens.
-I also introduced editable, scrollable charts and overlay modals, allowing users to make updates without navigating away from the current step—eliminating the need to backtrack and improving task flow overall.
+I replaced the cluttered multi-dropdown menu with a cleaner collapsible sidebar and added a visible autosave indicator so users could trust their progress was saved.
+Content areas were expanded to reduce crowding, and longer forms now support vertical scrolling instead of splitting content across screens.
+I introduced editable charts and overlay modals so users could make updates without navigating away from their current step.

 Before